 When history calls.
 You can’t help but feel sorry for the poor monks of Lindisfarne on June 7 in the year 793, going about their routines, unaware that their tranquil lives were about to be upended by Viking invaders on June 8.
 On that day, the past collided quickly and violently with the present as the Viking raiders descended on their monastery.
 In our case, the collision is much slower, so slow, perhaps that you may not have noticed it.
 Nevertheless, we stand at a juncture in history.

 Each of us now carries a miraculous device in our back pockets that can entertain and distract us endlessly.
-Want to know how the Warriors did last night?
-Want to know who wrote the screenplay for “Chinatown?”
+Want to know how your team did last night or who wrote the screenplay of your favorite movie?
 Want a few hours of mindless distraction with a video game?
 Want to buy some new shoes?
 All of this shiny world is a few strokes of the thumbs away.
-To be sure, these devices have many purposes, many of them very useful, but, as Tristan Harris noted, we are foolish to ignore their malign side, especially as our children are growing up with these devices as appendages to their bodies.
+To be sure, these devices have many purposes, many of them very useful, but, as Tristan Harris noted, we are foolish to ignore their malign side, especially as our children are growing up with these devices appended to their bodies.

 By now you may be wondering what this has to do with music.
 Before I get to the answer, I am reminded of a joke: How long does it take to make an apple pie?
 [Dramatic pause] Billions of years.
 First, you have to create the universe, then the stars, then habitable planets, then soil, then apple trees.
 The joke illustrates the idea that even the most “trivial” of things has a unfathomably long pedigree.
 There are literally billions of years of cause and effect behind everything in our lives, from apple pies to the highest arts.